 The colossal tourism project announced by the Saudi Crown Prince Mohammed ibn Salman, dubbed the Red Sea Project, is part of Saudi Arabia’s Vision 2030 roadmap to significantly lessen the country’s reliance on oil and therefore diversifying its economy.

-The first phase of the project has already been underway and is currently on track to welcome its first visitors by the end of 2022, by which time the international airport and the initial four hotels are projected to have been completed.
+The first phase of the project has already been underway and is currently on track to welcome its first visitors by the beginning of 2023, by which time the international airport and the initial four hotels are projected to have been completed.

-Here is everything you need to know about the Red Sea Project.
+Here is everything you need to know about the Red Sea Project in 2022.

 What is the Red Sea Project?